diegobonilla98/Unsplash_User_Feedback_Finetuning/README.md

 ### Downloading and Clearning Dataset
 I downloaded the dataset with the script provided.
 There were various dataframes with various information.
 For this use case, I used the image path (to download the images), keywords (with information about the author provided keywords for each image) and user keywords (with infomation about what did users search for when downloading each image).
 The dataframes were merged into one using the "photo_id" column shared across them.
 Since there where duplicates in those keyword lists, a keyword cleaning script was used to remove tags similar to others.
 This reduced some redundancy and noise in the data.
+The column "split" corresponds to the training/testing/validation split as "train", "test" or "val" with percentage number of 70%, 20% and 10% respectively.
+The accuracy values reported for each section are measured using the validation split.

 ### Initial Baseline with CLIP
 The project's first milestone was establishing a CLIP baseline.
 This foundational step proved to be a success, with CLIP demonstrating robust capabilities in retrieving relevant images.
 This encouraging start validated CLIP's potential as a core component of our solution, setting a high bar for subsequent enhancements.
 ![](./results1/clip_baseline_top_25_retrieval.png)
 These are the results from a cosine similarity search with CLIP-ViT-B/32 baseline.
 The results are 25 images ordered from top-left to bottom-right.
 The same query will be used in the different models used to see the differences.
 More results are in the "results*" folders.
 - **Embeddings Variance:** 5.608e-4
+- **Validation Accuracy:** 32.62%

 ### Tag Embeddings Search
 Venturing into tag-based searches, the embeddings from a general multilingual BERT are used to match the user search with the average of keywords in the image.
 The average was set with the assumption that all tags have the same weight on the image (which can be weighted with additional dataset information in future steps).
 However, this approach did not yield the expected improvements.
 The disconnect between tag embeddings and actual user search intent highlighted the complexity of capturing nuanced user expectations, prompting a reevaluation of our strategies.
 ![](./results1/bert_combined_keywords_match_top_25_retrieval.png)
 - **Embeddings Variance:** 3.407e-05
+- **Validation Accuracy:** TODO

 ### Web vs. User Keyword Analysis
 A comparative analysis of web and user keywords revealed surprising similarities, suggesting a potential for a translation model to bridge these spaces.